emberjs/rfcs/text/0000-custom-components.md

 });
 ```

-This property must be set to the result of calling the `capabilities` function
-provided by Ember.

-The first, mandatory, argument to the `capabilities` function is the component
-manager API, which is denoted in the `${major}.${minor}` format, matching the
-minimum Ember version this manager is targeting.

 This allows Ember to introduce new capabilities and make improvements to this
 API without breaking existing code.

 Here is a hypothical scenario for such a change:

 1. Ember 3.2 implemented and shipped the component manager API as described in
-   this API.
+   this RFC.

-2. The `ember-basic-component` addon releases its first version with the
+2. The `ember-basic-component` addon released version 1.0 with the component
-   component manager shown above (notably, it declared `capabilities('3.2')`).
+   manager shown above (notably, it declared `capabilities('3.2')`).

 3. In Ember 3.5, we determined that constructing the arguments object passed to
    the hooks is a major performance bottleneck, and changes the API to pass a